Mercè Rodoreda: Escaping from the Nazi troops

-For twelve days they were sheltered in a farm until the signing of the armistice of 22 June 1940, after they crossed the Loire River through the town of Meung-sur-Loire, which was completely destroyed.
+For twelve days they were sheltered in a farm until the signing of the armistice of 22 June 1940, after which they crossed the Loire River through the town of Meung-sur-Loire, which was completely destroyed.
 From there they traveled even further south, this time settling in Limoges.

 Limoges-Bordeaux

 In Limoges, she settled in a room at 12 Hijas-Notre-Dame street.
 These were difficult times for Rodoreda, because on June 5, 1941, her partner Armand Obiols was arrested, and she was left alone until October of that year.
 During that time Armand Obiols had to do forced labor in Saillat-sur-Vienne in a quarry.
 However, several efforts by Rodoreda got him to be sent to Bordeaux.
 When Obiols was already in better living conditions in Bordeaux, Rodoreda became involved in a study circle dedicated to reading and learning the English language.

 During the following months, the relationship between Mercè Rodoreda and Armand Obiols was mostly at a distance, and only sporadically could they see each other in person.
 It was not until the end of August 1943 that Rodoreda moved to number 43 Chauffours street in Bordeaux where she was reunited with her lover.
 In Bordeaux she lived very hard times and, in her words, she sewed "until dirty" in a warehouse for much of the day, a job that did not leave her time to write.

 I have made blouses for nine French people and I have been very hungry.
 I have met very interesting people and the coat I am wearing was inherited from a Russian Jewish woman who committed suicide with Veronal.
 In Limoges they kept an ovary of mine but what I will not leave in France will be neither my energy nor my youth, until I am fifty I intend to preserve a certain refined genre [...]
 And, above all, I want to write, I need to write; nothing has given me so much pleasure since I was in the world, as a freshly edited book of mine smelling of fresh ink.
 I'm sorry I didn't come with you, I would have felt more accompanied, I would have worked, all these useless, demoralizing years weigh on me, but I will take revenge.
 I will make them useful, stimulating my enemies to tremble.
 On the slightest occasion I will do a Sicilian horse entry again.
 There will be no one to stop me.